 1 - Sacramento Santa Parade

 Beginning at 10am at 9th and I Streets, the 29th Annual Sacramento Santa Parade will delight thousands on Saturday, December 10.
 With marching bands, antique vehicles, clowns, floats and of course Santa and Mrs. Claus, this FREE event is sure to be the highlight of the season for your little ones.
-Bundle up, take advantage of free parking dowtown and arrive early for a fantastic veiw.
-For parade route click here.
+Bundle up, take advantage of free parking downtown and arrive early for a fantastic veiw.

 2 - Old Sacramento Theater of Lights